 Last week I made some cuttings of my ‘Concord’ grape vine in an attempt to make a few more vines.
 Grapes are great edible plants to have in the garden whether you like eating them at the table, making juice, or even making wine.
-They like a full sun location and can be bothered by several kinds of pests including the Japanese beetle.
-The deer seem to have enjoyed our vines quite a bit over the years and so I’ve never gotten a harvest.
-Hopefully this year will be different!
+Grapes enjoy a full sun location.
+Here’s how to propagate grapes from greenwood cuttings.

 How to Propagate Grapes from Greenwood Cuttings

 I took about 6 cuttings from the grape vine.
 I chose cuttings that were thick enough to stand upright when stuck in my medium.
 The cuttings were all greenwood which means they were relatively new first year growth.

 If the leaves were small I left one alone and removed the larger leaves.
 If the leaves were larger I cut it to about 1/3 of its size and removed the rest.
 Too many leaves will overburden the plant with sustaining the leaves rather than making roots.
 Larger leaves require more moisture to maintain which they lose through transpiration.

 While I was getting my medium ready I soaked the cuttings in a jar with willow water.
 The willow water probably isn’t necessary but the cuttings did need to be kept in water until they were treated and stuck in the rooting medium.

 I treated the cut ends of each cutting with rooting hormone then stuck them in a medium with equal parts peat, sand, and perlite.

 EDIT: I don’t use as much rooting hormone as I used to.
 For many plants it just isn’t necessary.
 Grape vine cuttings will root without it so you can skip the rooting hormone but it may speed up rooting a little.
 Alternatively you could water with willow water for a natural rooting hormone option.